kriti-sc/paytm-interview-challenge/README.md

 spring.datasource.password=sriram
 ```

-5. Once all this is done, you are good to go.
+Once all this is done, you are good to go.
 Run the Java class https://github.com/sriramvcs/paytm-interview-challenge/blob/master/src/main/java/paytm/interview/PaytmInterviewChallengeApplication.java to start your application.

+Refer to project wiki detailed explanations.

+If you have any issues, please feel free to write to me at sriramvcs@gmail.com